 About

 I am a researcher in machine learning interpretability, representation engineering, and AI safety.
-My current work explores how large language models (LLMs) can be aligned and calibrated by leveraging insights from model interpretability with a focus on concept-based explanations.
+During my Masters, I mainly explored how large language models (LLMs) can be aligned and calibrated by leveraging insights from model interpretability with a focus on concept-based explanations.
+Currently, I am working on understanding and evaluating the long-horizon capabilities of AI Agents, with particular emphasis on understanding and quantifying potential risks associated with increasingly autonomous AI systems.

 I am broadly interested in: